joergneulist/rpi_imageviewer/README.md

 * The following projects and the capability to build them:
    * https://github.com/godspeed1989/fbv
    * https://github.com/ferk/udev-media-automount
 * poppler-utils
 * python3
-* ...and the python libraries linked in the repo

 ## Setup